davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 1.md

 Measure dependability and other quality attributes and set threshold to meet.

 ### Product Readiness
+Put it in the hands of human users.
+**Alpha/Beta Testing**
+	▪ Small group of users using the product, reporting feedback and failures.
+	▪ Use this to judge product readiness.
+	▪ Make use of dependability metrics for quantitative judgement (metric > threshold).
+	▪ Make use of surveys as a qualitative judgement.
 ### Ensuring Quality of Successive Releases
 ### Improving the Development Process
 ## Software Testing Myths